By David Mitchell, Octorber 16,2016 – Theguardian

 The most rabid salad eaters and the haute cuisine sector will combine to incentivise anyone who’ll claim “there are still no shortcuts” when it comes to eating well, that the brain needs the taste of roughage, or just that Taste Buddy might give you tongue cancer.
 Which, I suppose, it might.
 As might a sexist joke on a lolly stick.

 And maybe they’d have a point.
 A spoonful of sugar may help the medicine go down, but it probably screws up the placebo effect.
 Who knows how crucial those feelings of sacrifice, self-denial and moral superiority (lost for ever if Taste Buddy turned everything delicious) actually are to the health-enhancing powers of a balanced diet.
 In a carefully conducted study, it could probably be measured.
 But that sounds rather elitist, doesn’t it?
 Measuring things with cold objectivity, as if that can ever matter as much as a sincere conviction of the heart.
+One of the best testosterone booster for men over 40.
+It’s really important to take care of ourselves physically and mentally and mainly our brain and what better than the best nootropics pills, this are a type of supplement that aim to improve cognitive function, memory, creativity, motivation and are believed to enhance brain function by increasing blood flow.

 If you think that’s all a bit touchy-feely, or tasty-thinky, you may be surprised to learn it’s an approach Theresa May is very keen on.
 Last week the Times reported that the Home Office was concealing a report it had commissioned into the number of foreign students who break the terms of their visas and remain in Britain illicitly after their courses have finished.
 The number the report had come up with was about 1,500 annually, rather than the tens of thousands that had previously been estimated and generally bandied about.
 That was not what the Home Office, or the prime minister, wanted to hear.